outpaddling/Coding-Standards/README.md

 Containers are powerful tools and extremely useful when we need to isolate an environment for some reason.
-For example, they can be used very effectively to house numerous virtual web servers on the same hardware in complete isolation from each other, providing a high level of security with fairly low overhead.
+For example, they can be used very effectively to house numerous virtual web servers on the same hardware in complete isolation from each other, providing a high level of security and hardware utilization with low overhead.
 They can also be used for testing software in a pristine environment without the need to maintaining separate hardware for testing.
 They largely serve the same purpose as a virtual machine or emulator, but with much lower overhead.
 The main limitation is that they can only run